 A good ad copy may help sell a bad product, but it will also accelerate its downfall in the process.
 Because advertising in nature is expansive.
 Meaning the ability to disperse the message quickly.
 The ad can help push initial sales of the bad product but many people will also be quick to find out its awfulness.

 In reverse, even a bad ad copy cannot stop the explosion of an excellent product.
-It is human nature to find out how much one is getting for what he pays for, when in the product he finds that he gets in return 5X or 10X value of what he paid, the product will sell through the worst advertising.
+It is human nature to find out how much one is getting for what he pays for, when in the product he finds that he gets in return 5X or 10X value of what he paid, the product will sell even with poor advertising.

 –